len0rd/personal-website/project_writeups/palletDesk.md

 ![Partially finished desktop](/img/writeup/palletDesk/build-7-sm.jpg)

-Once a single board was pushed to the far right side, It would be secured on the 3 2x4 frame pieces with screws.
+Once a single board was pushed to the far right side, It would be secured on the 3 2x4 frame pieces with screws and glue.
+Once all the pieces were secured I went back and started sanding.
+The desktop was made from a combination of three different pallets, so the wood was vastly different in quality and thickness.

+My **biggest** regret in this project was not spending enough time sanding the top.
+Especially the middle of the desk, I should've spend multiple hours sanding it, with multiple passes at different levels of courseness to make sure it was smooth and flat.
+A planar and/or a really good electric sander should be a must for this portion of the project.
+A single board in the middle of my destop is slightly thicker than the others, which means my keyboard can not lie flat without wobbling.

+If you plan on covering the top in epoxy as I did, this is also a good time to make *sure* any and all holes are filled with wood filler (I made wood filler by mixing wood glue with some sawdust).
+You dont want anywhere for the epoxy to escape so make sure all the old nail holes on the pallet boards are properly filled.

+### Legs

+With the desktop done it was time to move on to the legs.
+There are lots of different options on what to do here.
+I decided to go with some basic 4x4's.
+I measured a few bar counters/stools to decide what would be a good height for the legs.
+I finally decided on ~4ft.
+This allows the collapsed legs